-Commitment to and Informing about the Statutes of Good Scientific Practice
+§ 3 Commitment to and Informing about the Statutes of Good Scientific Practice

-- (1) All persons working at TU Dresden in a scientific or non-scientific capacity, early-career scientists, and all students are obliged to comply with the Statutes of Good Scientific Practice. - (2) The Statutes of Good Scientific Practice shall be integrated as a binding component in academic teaching and in the training of early-career scientists. - (3) The entire scientific staff of TU Dresden as well as all doctoral candidates are obliged to complete at least one training course in digital form or one in-person course on the topic of good scientific practice. - (4) TU Dresden undertakes to create and continuously develop the organizational and personnel structures necessary to ensure good scientific practice and to prevent scientific misconduct. - (5) On this basis, the schools are requested to draw up principles of scientific work specific to each department and to announce these in an appropriate manner.
+- (1) All persons working at TU Dresden in a scientific or non-scientific capacity, early-career scientists, and all students are obliged to comply with the Statutes of Good Scientific Practice. - (2) The Statutes of Good Scientific Practice shall be integrated as a binding component in academic teaching and in the training of early-career scientists. - (3) The entire scientific staff of TU Dresden as well as all doctoral candidates are obliged to complete at least one training course online or in-person on the topic of good scientific practice. - (4) TU Dresden undertakes to create and continuously develop the organizational and personnel structures necessary to ensure good scientific practice and to prevent scientific misconduct. - (5) On this basis, the Schools are requested to draw up principles of scientific work specific to each department and to announce these in an appropriate manner.